jasperroel/yacht-training-java/README.md

 `./scripts/01-build`

-To actually run this script using the default Main class (`com.yacht.BasicCrawler`), run:
+To actually run this script using the default Main class (`com.yacht.VacatureCrawler`), run:

 `./scripts/02-run`